II. PUBLIC MEETINGS

 Unless it is reasonably likely that the type of decision or action proposed can be made in executive session, the governing body should return to open session.
 For example, it is highly unlikely that any decision authorizing expenditure of funds could be made in executive session.
 But if examination of the nature of the proposed decision or action does not resolve the “finality” question, the governing body should consider whether public announcement of the proposed decision or action actually would frustrate the policy underlying the particular statutory authorization for the executive session.
 Unless the governing body reasonably can conclude that public announcement of a proposed decision seriously will compromise further actions that must be taken, the body should return to open session to announce the decision.

 For example, the process of hiring a chief executive officer usually involves a series of governing body decisions and actions.
 If specific statutory prerequisites have been met, the governing body may conduct much of the hiring process in executive session under the authority of ORS 192.660(2)(a).
-See discussion above of Employment of Public Officers and Employees.
+See discussion above of Employment of Public Officers, Employees and Agents.
 This statute manifests legislative policy to allow governing bodies to conduct uninhibited discussions in the personnel hiring process and to enable governing bodies to attract and recruit qualified persons who would not apply for a chief executive officer position if their candidacy immediately would become known.
-In this context, it is clear that a decision to reduce a slate of 30 candidates to 10, or to three "finalists" for further consideration, is not a "final action" or "final decision."
+In this context, it is clear that a decision to reduce a slate of 30 candidates to 10, or to three “finalists” for further consideration, is not a “final action” or “final decision.”
 However, a decision to spend $2,500 to bring the finalists in for interviews would be a final decision.
-A decision to negotiate with a "first choice" candidate, with salary and other conditions of employment remaining unsettled, is not a final decision.
+A decision to negotiate with a “first choice” candidate, with salary and other conditions of employment remaining unsettled, is not a final decision.
 A decision to formally offer the position to one candidate is a final decision, even before acceptance.